 I like to choose 4 different types of cheese: aged, firm, soft and blue.
 You can see some recommendations in the recipe card below – you can also ask whoever is working behind the cheese counter at your local store for recommendations.

 I used to buy cheese from Whole Foods and still do sometimes when I want advice from the cheesemonger (cheese expert) behind their cheese counter.
 But I’m also a huge fan of the cheese offered at ALDI.
-ALDI has an amazing selection of cheese, especially during the holidays when they offer special imported cheese.
-There’s no rule that good cheese has to be expensive so if you’re on a budget, trust me – go to ALDI.
+ALDI has an amazing selection of cheese, especially during the holidays when they offer specially imported cheese.
+There’s no rule that good cheese has to be expensive so if you’re on a budget, try ALDI.
 All of the cheese pictured on this board is from ALDI along with cured meats and some of the gluten-free crackers.
+Note: I have worked with them in the past, but this particular post is not sponsored by them.

 Add some fresh fruit if possible

 Apples and pears aren’t expensive and add color to the board.
-I found champagne grapes which are perfect for a cheese board, but you can definitely use regular grapes too.
+I like champagne grapes, which are perfect for a cheese board, but you can definitely use regular grapes too.
 And fresh figs are a splurge if you can find them – just a few of them make the board pop.
 You can also always go the dried fruit route!
-I buy organic dried figs and dates in bulk from Costco and they last a long time in our pantry.
+I buy organic dried figs and dates in bulk from Costco and keep them in the pantry.

 Condiments are key

-I made fresh apple chutney and apple butter to put on my cheese board because I decided to be an overachiever for the day.
-You really don’t need to do this.
-Buy some apple butter or jam or any type of preserves you want and place them on the board.
+I love homemade apple chutney and apple butter on a cheese board, but there’s really no need to make everything from scratch.
+Use store-bought apple butter or jam or any preserves you want and place them on the board.
 If budget isn’t an issue, buy a block of honeycomb and put it on there too.
-I asked Roby to pick me up a block while he was at the store and he sent a text asking me if I really “wanted to spend $40 on a block of honeycomb the size of an iPhone,” lol.
-And this is why I do the grocery shopping 99.8 percent of the time (though he would’ve done it if I really wanted it… because he is the best).
-Anyway, I found a block of honeycomb on amazon for a much better price sooo that will be making an appearance on my next platter.
+I asked Roby to pick me up a block while he was at the store so I could photograph what you see here, and he sent a text asking me if I really “wanted to spend $40 on a block of honeycomb the size of an iPhone,” lol.
+Anyway, I found a block of honeycomb on amazon for a much better price, so that will be making an appearance on my next platter.

 This cheese board is the perfect sole appetizer for 8-10 people if you plan on serving dinner afterward.
 If you make a cheese board using my “advice,” will you let me know how it turned out for you?
 And definitely share any advice/tips you have for making a cheeseboard!Print